 Are you looking for the perfect job applicant?
 Someone who understands and respects your Irish-American background?
 When you bring in talent to join your start-up, there are certain traits that you should keep an eye out to form a stellar team.
 You’ll want people with the same values you hold to develop a fantastic company culture.
+So let’s see what to look for when hiring for your Startup.

 Though no one is the perfect employee, there are certain qualities in each of us that are an asset to a team.
 Here are 5 traits to look out for and techniques on how to spot them.